-These five Halloween lunchbox treats for kids using Jack Links jerky are sure to be hit.
+These five Halloween treats for kids using Jack Links jerky are sure to be hit.
 Use them for a party, lunchbox, or a fun snack.

 Disclosure: This post is sponsored by Jack Links.

-Jay and Marisol love Jack Links jerky and it’s become a staple snack in our house for them, so I thought it would be fun to come up with a few Halloween lunchbox treats using their favorite snack.
+Jay and Marisol love Jack Links jerky.
+It’s become a staple snack in our house for them, so I thought it would be fun to come up with a few Halloween lunchbox treats using it.
 Any excuse to come up with fun Halloween food ’cause you know this is my favorite holiday.

 Aren’t they adorable?
 And so quick and easy to make.

-What you will need to make all five treats (one for every day of Halloween week).
+What you need to make these Halloween treats

 - Jack Links Jerky – regular bags, sticks, and strips